carboncopyrefi/carbon-copy-site/content/guides/web3-grant-fundraising-guide-ngo.md

 <ol>

-<li>If not already open, open the Bitget App and tap the “Trade” button at the bottom middle.
+<li>If not already open, open the Bitget App and tap the "Trade" button at the bottom middle.

 ::Slideover{imgUrl="/images/web3-fundraising-guide/Step 2 - Converting between cryptocurrencies - 1.png"}
 ::

 </li>

-<li>Click “Convert” on the next screen.
+<li>Click "Convert" on the next screen.
 Select "USDT" in the "From" field and enter a small amount, say 1 USDT.
 Select "OP" in the "To" field, then tap "Get quote".

 ::Slideover{imgUrl="/images/web3-fundraising-guide/Step 2 - Converting between cryptocurrencies - 2.png"}
 ::

 </li>

 <li>You'll see the exchange rate for the cryptocurrencies you're swapping and the associated fees.
-Tap “Confirm”.
+Tap "Confirm".

 ::Slideover{imgUrl="/images/web3-fundraising-guide/Step 2 - Converting between cryptocurrencies - 3.png"}
 ::